daisy613/LHPControl/README.md

 - Set a maximum of open orders to prevent too many being opened at a time.
 - Open order isolation - When X percent of your wallet balance gets hit by open orders, only the open order pairs will be traded until the percentage drops below X.
 - Restarts the processes every N minutes, as well as when a certain threshhold of memory usage is reached to mitigate the websocket leackage
+- Displays logs and error logs
+- Displays the IP and Country of the connection to let the user make sure they are not connecting from the US
+- Displays the versions of the bot and LHPControl apps
+- Displays user account info from Binance
+- Displays cpu/memory utilization

 **This release doesn't work for Bybit yet.**